-- 12. (a) Students admitted into the four-year degree programme (Reg.1) who have already obtained one CAPE/GCE A-level pass (or equivalent) in an approved science subject, may be permitted to register for up to 12 credits of Level 1 courses. - (b) Students admitted into the three-year degree programme (Reg.2) who satisfy the pre-requisites, may register for 12 credits in one of the Preliminary subjects offered in the Science Faculties or by Distance, for the purpose of obtaining prerequisites for entry into certain Level 1, 2 or 3 courses. - (c) Students may not register for Preliminary courses in a subject which overlaps substantially with any CAPE/GCE A-Level courses (or equivalent) previously passed. - 13.
-The minimum registration requirements for full-time student are as follows: - (a) Part I students: - (i) Full-time Part I students are required to register for a minimum of fifteen credits from Faculty courses\ per semester plus one Foundation course, that is, 33 credits over Semesters I and II. - (ii) In order to satisfy the minimum requirement for entry to Part II, a student must normally pass a minimum of 24 credits in Level 1 Faculty courses.
-At least 18 of these credits (16 at Cave Hill and 15-16 in Agriculture) must be from in-Faculty courses\. - (iii) A student who has passed the minimum number of required in-Faculty Level 1 credits in the first two semesters of full-time study may, on the recommendation of the Dean, be allowed to register for a limited number of Part II courses.
+- 12. (a) Students admitted into the four-year degree programme (Reg.1) who have already obtained one CAPE/GCE A-level pass (or equivalent) in an approved science subject, may be permitted to register for up to 12 credits of Level 1 courses. - (b) Students admitted into the three-year degree programme (Reg.2) who satisfy the pre-requisites, may register for 12 credits in one of the Preliminary subjects offered in the Science Faculties or by

+- Distance, for the purpose of obtaining prerequisites for entry into certain Level 1, 2 or 3 courses. - (c) Students may not register for Preliminary courses in a subject which overlaps substantially with any CAPE/GCE A-Level courses (or equivalent) previously passed. - 13.
+The minimum registration requirements for full-time student are as follows: - (a) Part I students: - (i) Full-time Part I students are required to register for a minimum of fifteen credits per semester plus one Foundation course, that is, 33 credits over Semesters I and II (See Regulation 7b (i) above for minimal requirements for in-Faculty courses at level 1 required for graduation). - (ii) In order to satisfy the minimum requirement for entry to Part II, a student must normally pass a minimum of 24 credits in Level 1 courses.
+A student who has passed the minimum number of required in-Faculty Level 1 credits (18) in the first two semesters of full-time study may, on the recommendation of the Dean, be allowed to register for a limited number of Part II courses. - (b) Part II students: - (i) the minimum number of credits for which a full-time Part II student must register in any one semester is 13. - (c) Exemptions from some courses may be obtained on the basis of the regulations contained in Section I, Exemptions & Transfers (below). - 14.
+The maximum number of credits for which a student may register is as follows: - (a) In the case of Part I students: - (i) for full-time registration, 18 credits from Preliminary/ Introductory level courses in any one semester, plus one Foundation course per year, that is 39 credits over Semesters I and II. - (ii) for part-time registration, 12 credits per semester plus one Foundation course, that is, 27 credits over Semesters I and II.
+(See regulation 7b (i) above for minimal requirements for in Faculty courses at Level 1 required for graduation)